invadergir/juce-double-precision-poc/README.md

 The bulk of audio-processing APIs in Juce rely on code that deals with "`AudioBuffer<T>`" type, whose template type is typically "`float`" (single-precision) or "`double`" (double-precision).
 Different audio host software or standalone implementations may use one or the other precision, so Juce-based code has to support both.
 To avoid duplicating code, the software developer usually templatizes their classes and incurs the "template penalty" during development:  higher difficulty during development, testing, and maintenance of this code.
 (The problem occurs because C++ does not allow virtual member functions to use templatized parameters; it is only allowed in templated classes.)
 There is a need for a way to avoid the template interface patterns required inside this environment and to use object-oriented software designs that are easier to develop and maintain.

-The other benefit of object-oriented software designs is that they provide runtime flexibility where templatized code is much less so.
+The other benefit of object-oriented software designs is that they provide run-time flexibility where templatized code is much less so.
 For example, consider the case of having effect processors that could be ordered in any way the user wishes.
-It is very difficult and maybe prohibitively memory-exensive to implement this with templates using "`juce::dsp`"-based effect processors and "`juce::dsp::ProcessorChain`"; all of the possible effect combinations would have to be declared and instantiated at compile time and activated at run time based on the user's choices.
+It is very difficult and maybe prohibitively memory-expensive to implement this with templates using "`juce::dsp`"-based effect processors and "`juce::dsp::ProcessorChain`"; all of the possible effect combinations would have to be declared and instantiated at compile time and activated at run time based on the user's choices.
 With standard object-oriented techniques this is comparatively trivial, since effect processing objects can be slotted into place very easily in any order requested.

 ## Hypothesis

 By applying a little automation to the build process, we should be able to easily generate double-precision code from single-precision code, writing code only once and avoiding templating.
 The only requirements should be that the developer has to run a script to auto-copy code and transform some configuration files for use in double-precision mode.
-The script should be cross-platorm like Juce.
+The script should be cross-platform like Juce.
 The developer should only have to write code once for one precision type (single or double), and the other precision type should be able to be auto-generated via that script.
 The build-process modification should be just as fast as templatized code, and the build-process change should compare favorably to the speed of copying low-precision audio buffers before and after double-precision audio processing.

 ## Procedure